-These training programs have been developed by members of the Therapeutic Brain Stimulation division of MAPrc.
-The division, led by Professor Paul Fitzgerald, includes internationally recognised clinicians and researchers with backgrounds in neuroscience, biomedical engineering, psychiatry, neuropsychology, and psychiatric nursing.
+These training programs have been developed by the clinicians and researchers at the Monarch Research Institute, a division of Monarch Mental Health Group.
+The institute, led by Professor Paul Fitzgerald, includes internationally recognised clinicians and researchers with backgrounds in neuroscience, biomedical engineering, psychiatry, neuropsychology, and psychiatric nursing.

-This group has extensive and unsurpassed experience in the clinical use of TMS having treated patients with this technique for over 10 years and established multiple clinical rTMS services throughout Australia.
-They have conducted many brain stimulation research studies, published over 200 brain stimulation related papers, authored national and international clinical practice and research guidelines and obtained multiple NHMRC grants for brain stimulation projects.
-Details on the members of this leading group are provided below.
+The team at Monarch Research Institute has extensive and unsurpassed experience in the clinical use of TMS having treated patients with this technique for over 20 years and established multiple clinical rTMS services throughout Australia.
+They have conducted many brain stimulation research studies, published over 500 brain stimulation related papers, authored national and international clinical practice and research guidelines and obtained multiple NHMRC grants for brain stimulation projects.
+Details on the members of this leading group involved in our courses are provided below.

 Professor Paul Fitzgerald

 Professor Fitzgerald (MBBS, FRANZCP, MPM, PhD) has been at the forefront of brain stimulation research for nearly 20 years.
 He has conducted numerous large clinical trials of TMS and other brain stimulation treatments in depression, bipolar disorder, schizophrenia and a number of other conditions.
 He has also conducted an extensive series of other research studies using these methods.
 He has had continual support from the National Health and Medical Council for over 15 years and published over 380 peer reviewed research papers, the majority in the area of brain stimulation.
 He has authored multiple national and international brain stimulation guidelines and clearly has unparalleled experience in both the research and the clinical provision of TMS for the treatment of psychiatric illness.